 Living in a corridor will give you a thousand wonderful moments and many happy memories that will give you life-long enjoyment.
 This is where life takes shape, relationships begin, families and companies are started.
 This is where student events are organized, where parties are planned, and where the best ideas for student shows and carnivals are born.
 It has been said that if you have never lived in a corridor, then you have never studied for real.
 So, this you don’t want to miss out on.

-Student perspective: 6 reasons to live in a corridor, according to Lund University student Clara
+6 reasons to live in a corridor – according to Clara, Lund student

-- Community!
+- The community.
 We always come up with things to do in a corridor.
 Cooking together, playing games, going out to the nation - there's so much to do, and you never get bored!
 Imagine how cozy it is to live with your friends?!
 Here, lifelong friendships are promised!

-- Generally cheaper!
+- An affordable option.
 It speaks for itself!
 A more affordable housing option - and a very fun one too!

 - Social.
 It's so nice to have proximity to both social activities and personal time!
 It's literally just a door away, and you can decide exactly when you want what!
 How comfortable?

-- Meet People Outside Your "Usual Circle of Friends".
-Engineers, doctors, mathematicians, philosophers, teachers - in the corridor, you'll find all sorts of disciplines and personalities!
+- Meet people outside your usual circle of friends.
+Engineers, doctors, mathematicians, philosophers, teacher, in the corridor, you'll find all sorts of disciplines and personalities!
 This allows you to meet people you might not have encountered otherwise!
-Expanding your social circle and having a more diverse group of friends - how wonderful!
+Expanding your social circle and having a more diverse group of friends, how wonderful!

 With that said, corridor life is absolutely wonderful!
-I definitely think it's something you should try when studying at Lund University 🥰 /Clara, student
+I definitely think it's something you should try when studying at Lund University /Clarat

 A student corridor is not always a corridor